 Kama attended Michigan State University, has three grown children living in New York City, Chicago and Los Angeles.
 She lives near Good Harbor Bay and enjoys exploring the Sleeping Bear Dunes and other natural areas when not traveling to see her kids.
 Playing her flute with three local ensembles is another one of her other passions which brings joy to her life.
-Kama plans to return to volunteer service in The Gambia, West Africa as soon as Peace Corps is back to placing volunteers.
+Kama plans to return to volunteer service in Ghana, West Africa as soon as Peace Corps is back to placing volunteers.

 Marilyn Jaquish served in the U.S. Peace Corps in the Philippine Islands on the island of Mindanao as a high school teacher from 1964-66.